BryceWoodworth/BryceWoodworth.github.io/_posts/2014-11-13-Worst-Kind-Of-Procrastination.md

 which I will later refer to by number in the interest of space:

 1. Interesting tasks that you *want* to do (read a book, write a blog post...)
-2. Shorter, mindless tasks that you *somewhat want* to do (browse facebook, watch a cat video...)
+2. Shorter, mindless tasks that you *somewhat want* to do (facebook, reddit...)
 3. Boring tasks that you *have* to do (write a report, do homework...)

 Given these options, we can conclude that both group 1 and 3 are worth doing.
 However, in general